Huilong metro station

 The Taipei Metro Huilong station is a station on the Zhonghe–Xinlu line located in Xinzhuang, New Taipei City, and the Huilong section of Guishan District, Taoyuan City, Taiwan.
 It is the western terminus of the Xinzhuang Line and opened on June 29, 2013.
 It will be a terminus on the Wanda–Zhonghe–Shulin line in June 2031.

 Station overview

 This two-level, underground station has an island platform.
 It is located beneath Zhongzheng Rd. near Losheng Sanatorium, adjoining the Xinzhuang Depot.

 Construction

 Excavation depth for this station is around 17 meters.
 It is 260 meters in length and 19.55 meters wide.
 The platform is 251.5 meters long.
 It has three entrances, one accessibility elevator, and four vent shafts.
-It will also have one emergency exit.
+It has one emergency exit.